manpreet2000/mnist-classification-tfjs/README.md

 ```
 After training of model it will automatically let you draw on canvas.

+## Contributions

+Any type of contribution is welcome.

 ## Contact

 If you want to contact me you can reach me at <manpreetsingh5772000@gmail.com>.